reema0814/MLOpsTemplate/src/workshop/documents/part_2.md

    ```bash
       az ml online-endpoint create --file core/scoring/endpoint.yml
    ```
-   > **Note:** Wait for 15-20 mins until all the above jobs got executed completely.
-You can also check the job status by navigating to Jobs under Assets.
+   > **Note:** All the above jobs will take up to 20 minutes to get executed completely.
+You can also check the job status by navigating to Jobs under Assets. **Wait until the completion of all the jobs and then only move to next step.**

    ![Jobs status](images/upd-jobs.png)